-What is the Connection Between GERD and Hiatal Hernias?
+What Is the Connection Between GERD and Hiatal Hernias?

 Testing for and Diagnosing Hiatal Hernias

-Several tests can be done to diagnose a hiatal hernia.
+can diagnose a hiatal hernia.

 may slide a thin tube in your throat and pass it down to your esophagus and

 Treatment Options for Hiatal Hernias